Cerchie/learn-about-CLIs/README.md

 Once you know how to open your terminal, you can install npm by following the instructions on [this page](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

 Then, copy and paste `npm i -g learnclis` into your terminal and hit 'enter'.
-That command will download and install this CLI (which is an interactive tour of CLI basics -- commands, args, and flags) for you!
+That command will download and install this CLI (which is an interactive tour of CLI basics: commands, args, and flags) for you!

 From there, enter `letsgo start` and follow the prompts to learn more about the basic components of a CLI.